 For example: If your small-town loving kid is eyeing a gigantic state university (or your city kid has their heart set on a prestigious, but tiny and rural college), it’s worth exploring with them how at home they think they’ll feel there and how they can prepare to minimize culture shock.
 What you want to avoid is telling them it’s a bad choice.
 It might or might not be — but that's something they'll have to find out for themselves.
 As a parent or guardian, your role is to provide them with the tools to make the call and live with the consequences.

 Provide emotional grounding.
 Applying to college can leave students feeling frazzled and worried about a future they can’t fully comprehend yet.
 A few years ago you were soothing skinned knees; today your role is providing emotional stability during an anxious time.

 This becomes even more important if they get a rejection letter from their first-choice college or the financial award letters come in much lower than hoped.
 These disappointments can feel like the end of the world to a 16- or 17-year-old.
 You can give them the perspective and advice on back-up plans they need.

 Where to draw the line

 Don’t be hands off!
-Applying to colleges is a big project – even more than it was when you may have applied.
+Applying to colleges is a big project — even more than it was when you may have applied.
 The consequences of a bad decision are huge and potentially costly.
 Maybe your teen hasn’t asked for help and seems to have it all under control.
 That doesn’t mean it’s true.
-It’s worth checking in from time to time to make sure they don’t need more help.
+It’s worth checking in from time to time to make sure they don’t need more support or guidance.